 Writing & Marketing Communication Consultant

 Maura Ciccarelli is a longtime writer, editor, and marketing communications consultant with extensive experience in education, insurance/healthcare, nonprofits, business, and more.
-Her background includes reporting for The Philadelphia Inquirer, managing employee communications at Cigna Corporation, and leading the communications department at The Haverford School for a decade.
-In between these gigs, she has been a freelance consultant and since 2010 has been serving a wide range of new and old clients across the country.
-Her fascination with technology has led to writing, managing and even programming websites, as well as writing about technology for business trade magazines. www.mauraciccarelli.com
+Background includes reporting for The Philadelphia Inquirer, managing employee communications at Cigna Corporation, and leading the communications department at The Haverford School for a decade.
+In between these gigs, she has been a freelance consultant and since 2010 has been serving a wide range of new and old clients across the country. www.mauraciccarelli.com

 Director of Communications